rticommunity/idl4-enterprise-architect/README.md

 ## Contributing to the Repository

-To contribute enhancements or additional functionality to the repository, submit pull requests using the GitHub's usual mechanisms.
+To contribute enhancements or additional functionality to the repository, submit pull requests using GitHub's usual mechanisms.

 IDL4 Sparx Enterprise Architect Extension source code is distributed under the [Apache License, Version 2.0](LICENSE).